What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 Days 1–3: Strictly soft foods

-After Week 1: Gradual reintroduction of more solids
+Week 1: Gradually add back more solids

 Leave a Comment